 - Points to know: All About the First Test Tube Baby?

-Lesley Brown was the mother to undergo a successful In-Vitro Fertilization and give the world its first test tube baby.
+Lesley Brown was the mother to undergo a successful In-Vitro Fertilization and give the world its first test-tube baby.
 Louise Joy Brown was born in District General Hospital in Oldham, England.
 It was the experimental IVF process by British gynecologist Patrick Steptoe and scientist Robert Edwards that went on to become a success eventually with the birth of Louise.
+(1)

 Medical debate that followed

 The IVF process that led to the conception of Louise Brown had become the reason of medical debate.
 There are ethnic groups who do not agree with the idea of this scientific advancement in the field of ART as according to them it is something unethical and an attempt to play god.
-After Louise Brown, there are millions of babies who took successful birth through IVF and the technology keeps on making advancement with new techniques like TESA, MESA, Sperm/ Egg/ Embryo freezing being introduced to enhance its success.
-Here is the complete story about the evident history:
+(2) After Louise Brown, there are millions of babies who took successful birth through IVF and the technology keeps on making an advancement with new techniques like TESA, MESA, Sperm, Egg, Embryo freezing being introduced to enhance its success.
+(3) Here is the complete story about the evident history:

 After her sister, the world’s first test-tube baby, Louise Brown gave birth to a baby boy in December 2006.
 Louise Brown’s son, Cameron John Mullinder took a natural birth and was conceived naturally.
-The greatest examples of babies of first test tube baby, Louise, and her daughter left the world to believe in the experimental miracle.
+The greatest examples of babies of a first test-tube baby, Louise, and her daughter left the world to believe in the experimental miracle.

-Successful birth of Louise Brown achieved by Robert Edward and Dr. Patrick Steptoe set an example and hopes to all those couples looking forward to parenthood with the use of this technology.
+The successful birth of Louise Brown achieved by Robert Edward and Dr. Patrick Steptoe set an example and hopes to all those couples looking forward to parenthood with the use of this technology.
 Thereafter, IVF came to be considered as the mainstream medical process for infertile couples to undergo IVF treatment.
-Thousands of births take place around the world by deploying different IVF and other related techniques that have been developed over the time.
+Thousands of births take place around the world by deploying different IVF and other related techniques that have been developed over time.
+(7)

 Sperm Retrieval Techniques